albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### What’s the influence of the transition rule’s parameters α and β?

-ɑ decides how much the ants will be looking for pheromones, β defines how important is the distance of the nodes.
+$\alpha$ decides how much the ants will be looking for pheromones, β defines how important is the distance of the nodes.

 *alpha=*👃